 |About Renegades, Revolutionaries, Reverends, and Royals

 Welcome to my puzzle in progress!
 Thank you for visiting.
 My site is an ongoing adventure and as adventures go, it is bound to shift course as I add new information and revise/correct existing information.
 This is a hobby and not a profession; it is an informal record.
-I am perfectly capable of making entry/link errors :-) so check back for any changes and please contact me for corrections/new information with source(s).
-All entries are entered/modified/annotated manually (no electronic merging).
-While I originally created this site to provide information to my family and descendants, I have since expanded it to include many more distant branches on the global tree, including notable personages.
+I am perfectly capable of making data entry/source errors :-) so check back for any changes and please contact me for corrections/new information with source(s).
+All entries are entered manually (no electronic merging).
+While I originally created this site to provide information to my family and descendants, I have since expanded it to include many more distant branches on the global tree.

 + = presumed ancestor